cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Domain Registrar vs DNS
 - registrar typically will provide a DNS service to manage the records
 - but you can use another DNS service to manage your DNS records (i.e. buy a domain from GoDaddy but use Route 53)
-- would need to specify the AWS nameservers within the domain registrar and reate a hosted zone in route 53
+- would need to specify the AWS nameservers within the domain registrar and create a hosted zone in route 53

 ## VPC (private network)
 - regional resource